 “You might think of this as a failure – negotiation did not end the Heart War – but I do not think Prime Wezzix’s last action was a failure.
 Nor do I want you all to remember his last decision as a failure, for in truth he succeeded.
 He succeeded in maintaining his principles, and in preserving the Union.
 Indeed, we are all here today to reaffirm the strength of this Union we have created.
 Even in death, he brings us closer together.
 So let this be not a day only of mourning, but also of gratitude for the life and efforts of a man who gave everything, including his life, for the success and preservation of the Merolate Union.”
 Kiluron stepped back, and Doil caught his eye and nodded.
 Kiluron returned the nod, but then got a strange look on his face, and disappeared into the crowd.
 Frowning, Doil tried to return to concentrating on the ceremony, but found that his attention kept wandering.
 Still, at least Kiluron had done well with the speech for the cremation ceremony; he hoped he would do at least as well for the investment ceremony.

 As soon as the cremation ceremony concluded, Doil made for a backdoor exit.
-He hoped he wouldn’t seem too rude, but he was far more concerned about making sure that all of the arrangements were made and all of the necessary actions taken to ensure that the investment ceremony, which was going to almost immediately follow the cremation ceremony, would run smoothly.
+He hoped he wouldn’t seem too rude, but he was far more concerned about making sure that all of the arrangements were made, and all of the necessary actions taken to ensure that the investment ceremony, which was going to occur almost immediately following the cremation ceremony, would run smoothly.
 It wouldn’t do for Prime Kiluron’s first official event to go poorly; that would not reflect well on his coming reign.
 Even the slightest of mistakes could be seen as a sign of cracks in the Union, and the governors would seek to widen those cracks if perceived.
 It had not been so long since Unification that there were not still some elements in each of the provinces that believed they would be better off not paying homage to a central Prime in Merolate.

 One of the castle’s great halls had been commandeered for the purpose of hosting the investment ceremony, and it was already appropriately decorated; Doil had ensured that much before attending the cremation ceremony.
 Now, it was mostly a matter of ensuring that the servants and stewards remembered the appropriate processes and procedures, and that everything went off at the right times, and…Doil took a deep breath, admitting that he was fussing.
 Punching his right fist into his left palm, he blew out another breath, and tried to calm down.
 He had made a thousand preparations to lead up to this event, and now that it was here there really wasn’t anything more that he could or should be doing.
-The staff was well-trained, and knew their jobs.
+The staff was well-trained and knew their jobs.
 Somehow, not having anything specific to do to help ensure that the investment ceremony went smoothly was worse than if he had a list as tall as he was that needed to happen before the guests arrived in the hall.

 Standing in an alcove to overlook the decorations one last time, to ensure that nothing was missing or out of place, but really to be above the hustle and bustle and have a moment to think, Doil was interrupted by a rustling of robes as someone else joined him in the alcove.